Gregory J. Bonann: Baywatch

 During the mid 1970s, Bonann imagined a television series that featured the heroic stories of his lifeguard friends.
 After meeting Stu Erwin Jr. of Grant Tinker's MTM Enterprises in 1977, he pitched the idea, which at that time was called A.C.E.S., for Aquatic Corps for Emergency Service.
 Erwin declined, but he encouraged Bonann to continue to develop the concept.

 In 1981, while working at JJH Productions, Bonann began pitching the idea again.
 At his mother's suggestion, he renamed the show Baywatch, but he continued his attempts to sell the series with no success for the next six years.

 Bonann met the writing team of Douglas Schwartz and Michael Berk through his sister, Deborah, who was engaged to Schwartz.
 They agreed to help Bonann develop the project.
 The three of them took Baywatch back to Stu Erwin, Jr., who was still working for Grant Tinker at his new production company, GTG Entertainment.
 In 1988, Tinker and Erwin added Baywatch to their projects in development.

 Due to the 1988 Writers Guild of America strike, GTG was unable to use a written script to pitch the show, so Tinker asked Bonann to produce a video sales presentation.
 Bonann used his documentary crew to shoot and edit footage of the March 1988 lifeguard tryouts, along with slow motion action shots of several of his lifeguard friends.
 On the strength of that presentation, Brandon Tartikoff purchased a two-hour movie pilot for NBC, after which Baywatch was picked up for series.

 After one season on NBC, Baywatch was canceled.
 Tinker sold the rights to the program back to Bonann for ten dollars, and along with Schwartz, Berk, and the show's lead actor, David Hasselhoff, Bonann launched the series in first-run syndication, resulting in ten more seasons, including two in Hawaii, and even a short-lived spinoff series called Baywatch Nights.

 Bonann's relationship with the L.A.
 County Lifeguards allowed him to build a functioning interior and exterior set above the actual lifeguard headquarters on Will Rogers State Beach, where Bonann began his lifeguard career nearly twenty years earlier.

 Baywatch was seen in 145 countries and was translated into over 42 languages.
 It was listed in the 2001 Guinness Book of World Records as the most widely viewed TV series in the world with a weekly audience of over 1.1 billion.

 By its end, Bonann had executive produced 289 episodes of Baywatch, Baywatch Nights, and Baywatch Hawaii.
 He directed a total of 75 episodes and 400 of his signature music montages.
 From the beginning of the pilot movie in 1988 to the wrap of the final episode in 2001, Baywatch had dominated 14 years of Bonann's life.

-Bonann shared in his BAYWATCH journey on the podcast Setbacks and Success.